insure logo

 Does your vehicle model affect car insurance rates in Virginia?

-For example, the average annual full coverage cost for a Honda Accord LX in Virginia is $1,756, while the average premium for a Honda CR-V is $1,450 – that’s a difference of $306 annually.
+For example, full coverage for a Honda Accord LX costs $1,756 per year, while the average premium for a Honda CR-V in Virginia is $1,450 – a difference of $306.

-Car insurance requirements vary by state.
-In Virginia, you must have at least the minimum liability coverage to drive legally.
-This typically includes:
+Every state has specific car insurance requirements.
+In Virginia, you must carry at least the minimum liability coverage to drive legally, which generally includes:

 • Bodily injury liability per person and per accident